E1k3n/E1k3n.github.io/content/posts/2nd-post.md

 - **Keep it concise:** The first post sets the tone, so get to the point and leave your audience wanting more.

-# Title ( #todo)
+# A Cybersecurity'Graduate’s Quest of Leveling Up

-Introduction
+## Introduction

 Is this thing on?
 Hellooo, fellow cyberhumans!
 I’m here to spill the tea on my journey from cybersecurity newbie to hopefully-not-so-newbie.
-I’m fresh off the
+I’m fresh off university with a bachelor’s degree in Digital Infrastructure and Cybersecurity, ready to dive headfirst into the world of firewalls,

+## Why Cybersecurity?

+## What I’ve Done So Far

+## What I’m Currently Up To